-India joined Charlotte Street Partners in 2019.
+India joined Charlotte Street Partners in the summer of 2019.
 She graduated with Bachelor of Arts Degree in Visual Communications and has a flair for all things design and creative.
 She is responsible for creating and editing our artwork and graphic media.
-This includes vector art, animation, motion graphics, video editing, photo manipulation, typography and web design.
+This includes vector art, animation, motion graphics, video editing, photo manipulation, typography and web design and printed collateral.
 You name it she can create it.

 Her first role as a professional designer involved bringing interior and exterior designers imaginations to virtual life through images and film.
 She will see any design through from sketches and doodles to 3D & 2D digital media.